sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

     <!-- border -->![run_config_connected](05_run_config_connected.png)

 6. Click on the green **play** button of the run configuration.
-This will switch the view to the debug panel, and scripts will be executed.
+This will switch the view to the debug panel and scripts will be executed.
 A few moments later, a message will pop up and suggest exposing a new port.
 Accept this suggestion by selecting **Open in New Tab**.

     <!-- border -->![run_config_expose](06_run_config_expose.png)

-    If you accidentally close this dialog, you can always open the running services via **Menu > View > Command Palette** and then choosing **Ports: Preview** and select the running service from the list.
+    If you accidentally close this dialog, you can always open the running services via **Menu > View > Command Palette** and then choose **Ports: Preview** and select the running service from the list.

-7. A new browser tab should now open, and you'll see the list of entities you exposed.
+7. A new browser tab should now open and you'll see the list of entities you exposed.

     <!-- border -->![Welcome Page](07_welcome.png)